Azure/azure-api-management-devops-resource-kit/src/README.md

     "paramNamedValue": "true"
 }
 ```
-Extract **all APIs with parametrized OAuth2 scope with predefined parameters**, use the following parameters:
+Extract **all APIs with parametrized ApiParameters predefined parameters**, use the following parameters:
 ```
 {
     "sourceApimName": "<source-apim-name>",